ingo/ingo.github.io/_recipes/chicken_salad_a_la_danny_kaye.md

 ---
 author: Danny Kaye
 category: Entrees
-description: A delicious chicken salad recipe with a unique cold poaching technique.
-  Served with a tangy Dijon mustard dressing and fresh tarragon leaves.
+description: A retro chicken salad recipe using a unique technique of poaching a whole chicken slowly to keep it extra moist and flavorful.
+The shredded    scooked chicken is then tossed in a Dijon mustard dressing along with mayo, tarragon, and grapes for texture.
 image: chicken_salad_a_la_danny_kaye.jpg
 size: 4 servings
 time: 1 hour